Thomas Francis Holmes

-A Brooklyn native, outfielder Tommy Holmes was the son of a boxer and boxed himself as a youngster.
+A Brooklyn native, outfielder Tommy Holmes was born exactly 50 years to the day after Cy Young was born.
+Tommy was the son of a boxer and boxed himself as a youngster.
 Following high school, he played semipro ball until he was signed by New York Yankees scout Paul Krichell in 1937.

 Holmes began his pro career in 1937 with the Norfolk Tars, hitting .320 with 25 homers and 111 RBIs.
 The next summer, he hit .368 with the Binghamton Triplets to win the Eastern League batting crown.
 He then spent the next three seasons with the Newark Bears, hitting over .300 each year, but found his path to the majors blocked by a talent-laden Yankees outfield that included Joe DiMaggio, Tommy Henrich, Charlie Keller, and George Selkirk.

 In 1945, Holmes had his finest year in the majors, leading the National League with 28 homers, 224 hits, and 47 doubles and finishing second in the circuit with a .352 average and 117 RBIs.
 Also, that summer, he put together a 37-game hitting streak which, at the time, was an NL record (later broken by Pete Rose in 1978).
 As of 2008, it is the ninth longest hitting streak in major league history.
 That season, Holmes was named NL Player of the Year by The Sporting News and was selected for the All-Star Game but finished second in Most Valuable Player voting to Phil Cavarretta of the Chicago Cubs.

 Holmes hit .300 the next three seasons and had a 20-game hitting streak in 1946.
 In 1948, he was one of three Braves outfielders (along with Jeff Heath and Mike McCormick) to hit over .300, and he made the All-Star team again that summer.
 That year, Boston reached the World Series, but he struggled at the plate in the postseason, hitting just .192 in 6 games as the Braves lost to the Cleveland Indians.